 Combat morning sickness with these 10 ways

-- Eat little and often: Eating large meals can worsen nausea and make the stomach bloated.
-Eating little and often helps to maintain sugar levels and reduce feeling of bloating.
+#1 Eat little and often: Eating large meals can worsen nausea and make the stomach bloated.
+Eating little and often helps to maintain sugar levels and reduce the feeling of bloating.
 It is handy to keep light bland snacks to nibble throughout the day.

-- Eat protein-rich foods: Eating simple high protein foods can help with nausea, especially those rich in vitamin B, like nuts.
-It is advisable to avoid rich, spicy, acidic, fatty and fried foods which might trigger nausea.
+#2 Eat protein-rich foods: Eating simple high protein foods can help with nausea, especially those rich in vitamin B, like nuts.
+It is advisable to avoid rich, spicy, acidic, fatty and fried foods that might trigger nausea.

-- Drink enough fluids between meals: It is important that you keep yourself well hydrated throughout the pregnancy.
-During meal times, if you find it hard to drink enough fluid, you must make up to it my drinking more fluid in between meals.
+#4 Drink enough fluids between meals: It is important that you keep yourself well hydrated throughout the pregnancy.
+During meal times, if you find it hard to drink enough fluid, you must make up to it by drinking more fluid between meals.

-- Fresh smells: Fresh smells help to reduce feeling of nausea, for example sniffing lemon.
+#7 Fresh smells: Fresh smells help to reduce the feeling of nausea, for example sniffing lemon.
 You can also add lemon slices to your drinks to help reduce the feeling of nausea.

 By Dr Ting Hua Sieng, O & G Specialist, The Obstetrics & Gynaecology Centre (A subsidiary of Singapore Medical Group)